The Bow & The Arrow

 - Arrows attempt to hit the target, but sometimes "miss the mark"

 - Arrows can not be projected forward well by anything but the bow, they were made to fit into it ("Trust in the Lord with all your heart")

-- Arrows are completely dependant upon the bow, and they were made to go out from it ("do not lean on your own understanding")
+- Arrows are completely dependent upon the bow, and they were made to go out from it ("lean not on your own understanding")

 - Arrows discussing how they got somewhere without crediting the bow would sound ridiculous ("In all your ways acknowledge him")